 RYR1 (Ryanodine Receptor 1) is a Protein Coding gene.
 Diseases associated with RYR1 include Malignant Hyperthermia 1 and Minicore Myopathy With External Ophthalmoplegia.
-Among its related pathways are Succinylcholine Pathway, Pharmacokinetics/Pharmacodynamics and Signal transduction_PKA signaling.
+Among its related pathways are Apelin signaling pathway and Presenilin-Mediated Signaling.
 Gene Ontology (GO) annotations related to this gene include calcium ion binding and calmodulin binding.
 An important paralog of this gene is RYR2.

 UniProtKB/Swiss-Prot Summary for RYR1 Gene